 ⊕ Customer face analysis for fraud detection

 AI is becoming a significant tool for the bank to reduce risks.
 Since AI can analyze enormous amounts of data in a short period, it can provide an accurate report on risk assessments in minutes.
 By viewing the history of cases, the algorithms can also forecast risks and suggest the banks to take the appropriate action.
 With its power to predict future scenarios, an AI-based system helps potential investors by predicting market trends and to choose the right funds for their portfolio also by analyzing their salary and spending patterns.

 In 2017, NatWest introduced an AI-powered virtual bank teller.
 It can answer up to 200 questions and human customer service representatives are only needed when it comes to complex and high-impact customer questions.
 In 2018, overall it has handled about 100,000 conversations a month and NatWest expects this to become 2 million in the coming future.

-Finding the best option of financial services depends on the numerous parameters such as transactions history, demographics, etc. Manual analysis of these data is very time-consuming.
+Finding the best option for financial services depends on numerous parameters such as transaction history, demographics, etc. Manual analysis of these data is very time-consuming.
 However, an AI model can recommend the most suitable financial services such as investment schemes, credit card plans, and other offers to the customers.
 The system also enables the bank’s employees to recommend suitable plans to the customers quickly.
 These quick and personalized experiences can help keep customers happy and loyal.